In a nutshell

-- London has a huge selection of fantastic and unusual markets.
+- London has a huge selection of fantastic and unusual markets to explore.

-- There are big, well-known markets, beautiful flower markets, vintage and antique markets, and delicious street food markets.
+- You’ll find big, famous markets, lovely flower markets, inspiring vintage and antique markets, and plenty of mouthwatering street food markets.

-- Our favorite market in London is the Borough Market.
-At the stalls, you can get everything your foodie heart desires.
+- Our favorite market in London is Borough Market – the perfect place to find everything your foodie heart could wish for.

-In our article, we will show you which markets London has to offer and which are particularly worthwhile.
+- In this article, we’ll show you the best markets London has to offer and which ones are particularly worthwhile.

 Table of Contents

-We will start with the most famous London markets and give you our opinion on each.
+Let’s start with the most famous markets in London and share our personal impressions of each.

 Borough Market

-Borough Market has been around since the 13th century.
-This makes it one of the oldest food markets in London and is probably the most famous market in the city nowadays.
+Borough Market has been around since the 13th century, making it one of the oldest food markets in London – and probably the most famous one today.

 Is Borough Market worth it?

-A visit to Borough Market is definitely worth it.
-For us it’s the most beautiful market in London.
-You can also combine the market with a visit to The Shard.
-The London attraction is only a few minutes away.
+A visit to Borough Market is absolutely worth it.
+For us, it’s the best market in London.
+You can also combine it with a visit to The Shard – the London attraction is just a few minutes away.

-Borough Market is open Monday to Friday from 10 am to 5 pm.
-On Saturdays, it opens two hours earlier.
-On Sundays, Borough Market is closed.
+Borough Market is open Tuesday to Friday from 10 am to 5 pm.
+On Saturdays, it opens one hours earlier and on Sundays, it closes one hour earlier.
+The market is closed on Monday.

 Camden Market

-Camden Market is located on a huge area in the north of the city.
-It’s one of the biggest markets in London and offers the craziest stuff.
-You can find great vintage clothes and delicious food from all over the world.
+Camden Market covers a huge area in the north of London.
+It’s one of the biggest markets in London and without a doubt the most eccentric.
+You’ll find amazing vintage clothes and street food from around the world.

-Our tip: Chin Chin Labs.
-Perhaps the craziest ice cream parlor we’ve ever been to.
-The ice cream is frozen right before your eyes using liquid nitrogen and then served in a waffle filled with warm marshmallow.
-Sounds bizarre, and it is.
-But if you like sweets, you’ll love it.
+Our tip: Don’t miss Chin Chin Labs.
+It’s one of the wildest ice cream spots you’ll ever see.
+The ice cream is frozen right before your eyes with liquid nitrogen and served in a waffle filled with warm marshmallow.
+Sounds strange, but if you love sweets, you’ll be in heaven!

 Is Camden Market worth it?

-Most of the stalls at Camden Market are open daily between 10 am and 6 pm.
-Some, however, only open on weekends.
+Most stalls are open daily from 10 am to 7 pm, though some only open on weekends.

 Old Spitalfields Market

-Old Spitalfields Market takes place in an indoor market hall with restaurants and stores like lululemon and Peloton.
+Old Spitalfields Market is held in an indoor market hall with restaurants and shops like Lululemon and Peloton.

 Truman Brewery

-From Old Spitalfields Market, it’s just a few minutes walk to Truman Brewery.
-The market takes place on a former brewery site and is divided into several small markets.
+Just a few minutes from Old Spitalfields Market, you’ll find Truman Brewery.
+The market takes place on a former brewery site and is divided into several smaller markets.

-There’s a hall with clothes from local designers and one with food stalls from many different countries.
-Outside there are even more food trucks with delicious food.
-The basement is home to the largest vintage market in the UK.
+There’s a hall with clothing from local designers, one filled with food stalls from all over the world, and plenty of food trucks outside.
+In the basement, you’ll find the largest vintage market in the UK.

-Our tip: Be sure to try the delicious momos (stuffed dumplings) at the Tibet Kitchen food truck.
-Super tasty!
-You get 10 pieces for 10 pounds.
+Our tip: Try the delicious momos (stuffed dumplings) at the Tibet Kitchen food truck – they’re incredible!
+Ten pieces for ten pounds.

 Is the Truman Brewery worth it?